 What Work Will They Do?

-Sleep Number will repair or replace the product if there is a defect in it from either the materials used or the manufacturing process (that you experienced from using it normally).
+Sleep Number will repair or replace the product if there is a defect in it from either the materials used or the manufacturing process (that people experienced from using it normally).
 So basically, they’ll fix an issue that is a result of something done wrong on their end during the production of the bed.

 This will be covered completely by Sleep Number during the first two (2) years of the warranty.

-After the first two (2) years – years three (3)-25 of the limited warranty – you are responsible for a portion of the cost should anything arise from the manufacturing/build of the mattress or bed.
+After the first two (2) years – years three (3)-25 of the limited warranty – people are responsible for a portion of the cost should anything arise from the manufacturing/build of the mattress or bed.
 Here is how Sleep Number breaks the cost down.

-What Is Not Covered In The Warranty?
+What Is Not Covered in the Warranty?

 Your warranty excludes claims for conditions arising from normal wear and tear including but not limited to mattress cover compression, foam compression, discoloration of parts or normal body indentations.
 This warranty does not provide coverage for claims related to comfort preference (e.g., “The bed feels too hard/soft”).